KyranFord/KyranFord/README.md

 ## My Work :computer:

-I believe the best way to learn is by doing, and I've been fortunate to work on several projects during my studies and in my spare time.
-My [personal portfolio](www.kyranford.com) holds ALL of my current work so feel free to check it out!
+I believe the best way to learn is by doing, and I've been fortunate to work on several projects during my studies, in my spare time, and as a freelance developer.
+I have collaborated with various clients to build my skills and deliver successful projects.
+You can find examples of my work in my [personal portfolio](www.kyranford.com).

+### Freelance Projects

+- [Astraeus Watches](www.astraeuscollections.com) Custom Website: Developed a fully customized website for Astraeus Watches, a high-end watch brand, on their Shopify store.
+The project involved creating a visually appealing and user-friendly website, incorporating features such as a customizable and interactive product grid.
+The website aligned with the client's brand vision and resulted in an enhanced user experience.

+### Personal Projects

+- Django Web Application: AI Digit Recognition

+Feel free to explore my portfolio for a comprehensive overview of my work and the projects I have undertaken.

 ## Contact Me :mailbox: